jciwolf/light-mvc/README.md

+# LightMVC

-a lightweight php mvc framework
+a pure php framework that only contains model-view-controller